-For reasons stated in the introduction, the Fund is considered to be a financial product which promotes, among other characteristics, certain environmental and social characteristics (as described in other sections in this disclosure and in the Fund's governing documents) and therefore a financial product subject to Article 8 of the SFDR.
+For reasons stated in the introduction, the Fund is considered to be a financial product which promotes, among others, certain environmental and social characteristics (as described in other sections in this disclosure and in the Fund's governing documents), and is therefore a financial product subject to art.
+8 of the SFDR.